Economic Resilience | Equitable Access | Career Advancement

 The LCU Fund for Women’s Education (LCU Fund) solicits and accepts gifts that are consistent with its mission of providing housing support to promising women scholars preparing for careers that give back to the community.
-The LCU Fund accepts donations of cash or publicly traded securities, which are sold upon receipt.
+The LCU Fund accepts donations of cash or publicly traded securities.
 Gifts of in-kind services may be accepted at the discretion of the LCU Fund.
 Certain other gifts, real property, personal property, in-kind gifts, non-liquid securities, and contributions whose sources are not transparent or whose use is restricted in some manner, must be reviewed by the Executive Committee and if recommended, presented to the full Board of Directors prior to acceptance due to the special obligations raised or liabilities they may pose for the LCU Fund.

 Gifts donated with the intent of establishing specific endowments, scholarships, or other naming opportunities should be valued at a minimum of $100,000.
 Endowment restrictions must be reasonable and approved by the LCU Fund Board of Directors.
 For investment purposes, named and/or restricted gifts will be included in the LCU Fund’s investment portfolio and accounted for separately.
 The LCU Fund makes every effort to respect the intent of the donor relating to gifts for restricted purposes and those relating to the desire to remain anonymous.
 As it relates to anonymous gifts, the LCU Fund will restrict information about the donor to only those staff persons and Board members with a need to know.

 The LCU Fund does not provide advice about the tax or other treatment of gifts and encourages donors to seek guidance from their own professional advisors to assist them in the process of making their gift.